-(1) There is a clear and visible overdose crisis in the country and locally, impacting people from all walks of life.
-As municipalities work to increase capacity for addiction treatment, this innovative program aims to engage individuals at highest risk of death, decrease the harms associated with drug use, and serve as a portal of entry into addiction treatment.
+- There is a clear and visible overdose crisis in the country and locally, impacting people from all walks of life.
+As municipalities work to increase capacity for addiction treatment, this innovative program aims to engage individuals at highest risk of death, decrease the harms associated with drug use and serve as a portal of entry into addiction treatment.
 The mobile program aims to serve people already in the neighborhood who are at high risk of death.
 The program does not plan to advertise broadly, but rather, the hope is that information about the program will spread locally by word of mouth.
-The hope is that this innovative program will play a role in achieving this goal.

-- hopefully get a better understanding of where clients are from and how we can help those communities bolster their efforts to serve those in need. - (3) Research shows that harm reduction programming such as syringe exchange programs do not increase crime rates.7 - (4) In general, PWUD are not likely to travel long distances for addiction services such as a syringe exchange.
-Research has shown that PWUD are much more likely to use an exchange if they lived within walking distance, and most syringe exchange participants already live in the neighborhood.8 - iv) CONCERN: Needles Publicly-discarded syringes are a real issue for many neighborhoods, and there are worries that harm reduction services (including SSPs) on the mobile health program van will result in an increase in inappropriately discarded needles.
+The hope is that this innovative program will play a role in achieving this goal. - During the pilot phase, mobile health program staff will be collecting data as part of their evaluation and will hopefully get a better understanding of where clients are from and how we can help those communities bolster their efforts to serve those in pand - Research shows that harm reduction programming such as syringe exchange programs does not increase crime rates. - In general, PWUD are not likely to travel long distances for addiction services such as a syringe exchange.
+Research has shown that PWUD are much more likely to use an exchange if they lived within walking distance and most syringe exchange participants already live in the neighborhood.